JoeAlmanza/Joe-Almanza/README.md

 # Joe-Almanza

-Full-Stack Software Developer with an Associates Degree in IT as well as knowledge and experience using JavaScript, Vue.js, C#, .Net, MongoDB and Node.js.
+Full-Stack Software Developer with a background in Title and Escrow.
+I have an Associates Degree in Information Technology as well as knowledge and experience using JavaScript, Vue.js, Node.js, C#, .Net, MongoDB, Mongoose and MySQL.

 [About Me](https://drive.google.com/file/d/1Icvc4k5o00NC28DD_73lVWxZ0LOixGxH/view?usp=sharing)